vishvAsa/AgamaH/AryaH/hinduism/branches/sAnkhyam/kArikA/pAThabhedAH/refs.md

 Sutram, with the Vritti of Aniruddha, and the Bhasya of Vijnana Bhiksu and
 extracts from the Vritti-sara of Mahadeva Vedantin; (2) Tatva Samasa; (3)
 Samkhya Karika; (4) Panchasikha Sutram.
 Translated by -.
 Allahabad 1915.
-(The Sacred Books of the Hindus); repr.
-Delhi 1979.
-Please send your remarks to: F\_RUZSA at ISIS.ELTE.HU
-Please send corrections to sanskrit at cheerful.com
-THIS TEXT FILE IS FOR REFERENCE PURPOSES ONLY!
-COPYRIGHT AND TERMS OF USAGE AS FOR SOURCE FILE.
-Unless indicated otherwise, accents have been dropped in order
-to facilitate word search.